make-software/how-to-casperlabs/README.md

 # How to Casper Network

-This documentation is aimed to help prospective node-operators to set up and configure their Casper Network validator node.
+This documentation is aimed to help prospective node-operators set up and configure their Casper Network validator node.

 ## Test Net
   - [Test Net Code of Conduct and Incentive Requirements](/docs/testnet.md)